Tidal stripping of dark matter subhalos by baryons from analytical perspectives: disk shocking and encounters with stars: Discussion and conclusion

 \section{Discussion and conclusion}

 In this work, we have presented a theoretical, analytical analysis of the tidal stripping experienced by DM particles inside subhalos, and induced by baryonic components of galaxies.
 We have discussed two effects: disk shocking, for which baryons act collectively (and for which we summarized and slightly updated the results of previous developments \cite{StrefEtAl2017}), and individual stellar encounters, which we investigated in more detail.
 For the latter, in particular, we went beyond the reference work of Gerhard \& Fall \cite{GerhardEtAl1983} by studying penetrative encounters.
-We have derived a new analytical solution for the estimated velocity kick received by particles in every radial shell of the subhalo.
-We have then studied the impact of successive stellar encounters for a subhalo crossing the stellar disk, from a thorough statistical analysis.
+We have derived a new analytical solution for the velocity kick received by particles in every radial shell of the subhalo in the impulsive approximation.
+We have then studied the impact of successive stellar encounters for a subhalo crossing the stellar disk from a thorough statistical analysis.
 Our results can be easily implemented in analytical or numerical models of subhalo populations \cite{BerezinskyEtAl2003,Benson2012,BerezinskyEtAl2014,HiroshimaEtAl2018,AndoEtAl2019}.
 They can be seen as complementary to studies carried out with numerical simulations \cite{GoerdtEtAl2007,StenDelos2019}.

-A specific attention was paid to the cumulative energy kick received by particles in every shells of the subhalo, and we have performed Monte-Carlo simulations to cross-check our analytical estimates.
-Our simulations show that a careful treatment of the impact parameter distribution is necessary in order not to overestimate the kinetic energy, as very close but very unlikely encounters tend to falsely dominate, and therefore to bias, averaged quantities.
-They also evidence that the energy-kick distribution is broad.
+A specific attention was paid to the cumulative energy kick received by particles in every radial shell of the subhalo, and we have performed Monte-Carlo simulations to cross-check our analytical estimates.
+These simulations show that a careful treatment of the impact parameter distribution is necessary not to overestimate the final kinetic energy, because very close but very unlikely encounters tend to falsely dominate in the naive calculation, and therefore to nonphysically bias averaged quantities.
+MC simulations also evidence that the energy-kick distribution is broad.
 This means that the median energy kick might not be a very reliable estimate of the energy received by a single subhalo.
-However it can still be used to gauge the effect on the overall MW subhalo population.
+However, it can still be used to gauge the effect on an overall galactic subhalo population.